UloE-G/Athletes-Corner/README.md

   14. Add the bucket ARN into the resource section.

-  15. Attach policy to group.
+  15. Attach policy to the group.

   16. Go to user.